openTdataCH/siri-sx-situation-monitor/docs/embed_siri.md

 https://tools.odpch.ch/siri-sx-poc/embed.html

-- by default all `//PtSituationElement/` response nodes having a `//PassengerInformationAction/Perspective` of value `general` are shown
+- by default all `//PtSituationElement/` response nodes having a `//PublishingAction` child are shown
-- the messages can be filtered also by `OwnerRef`, see below
+- the messages can be filtered also by various params, see below
+- the messages are `<PublishingAction>` children of `<PtSituation>` nodes, there is 1-many reltionshop between them
 - sorting is done by unplanned messages first (using `Planned` node) then most recent messages to oldest (using `CreationTime` node)

 ## Query Parameters